Music Theory, Harmony I, Harmony II, Sight Reading II, Advanced Song Writing

 Music Theory; Harmony II, Singer’s Workshop, Finalé (seminar), Copyright Laws (seminar); Board of Directors

 James first attended the Texas Normal Singing School in 1963 and studied under Holland Boring Sr., Austin Taylor, and others.
 In 1968 he started teaching first year theory.
-After a three-year absence from The Singing School, he has been on staff ever since.
+After a three-year absence from the Singing School, he has been on staff ever since.
 Besides teaching at the ACU Singing School, he has taught theory at the Acappella Christian Music Seminar and ACAFest in Paris, Tennessee; Murray, Kentucky; and Nashville, Tennessee.
 For a few years, he joined former TNSS instructor John Blackstone at the singing school at Thorp Springs, Texas.
 James has directed The Sweet Expressions, a mixed choral group of Austin-area singers for some thirty years.
 After a career of 34 years with NCR (National Cash Register) where he was a large systems technician, he has devoted his retirement years to The Paperless Hymnal™, which supplies hundreds of churches with song slides that display both music and lyrics.
-He married his best friend, Wally, in 1969, and they have one son, Michael, who was sound tech for Acappella for several years.
-James and Wally live in Austin, Texas where James is the song leader for the Hyde Park Church of Christ.
+He married his best friend, Wally, in 1969, and they have one son, Michael, who was a sound tech for Acappella for several years.
+James and Wally live in Austin, Texas where James is a deacon and the song leader for the church of Christ in Hyde Park.

 Worship Development, Singers’ Workshop; Chapel Coordinator; Board of Directors